-A Rex guinea pig breed can make good pets for children due to their even-tempered and docile nature.
+A Rex guinea pig breed is an excellent pet for children due to its even-tempered and docile nature.

 Their curly coat is short, so they don’t need much in terms of grooming, which also makes them easier to look after than cavies with long hair like the Silkie.

-That said, Rex guinea pigs still need a fair amount of care to keep them content.
+That said, Rex pigs still need a fair amount of care to keep them content.

 You’ll need to make sure you or your child are able to set aside enough time to care for the Rex.